svnrnns/mitt-vue/README.md

 ### useEventListener

-The `useEventListener` function allows you to listen to custom events in your React components.
+The `useEventListener` function allows you to listen to custom events in your Vue components.
 This will automatically create a suscription an unsuscription for the event in the component.

 ```js
 useEventListener('customEvent', (data) => {